varshasri07/self_controlling_smart_vehicle/README.md

 # self_controlling_smart_vehicle
 Unlike human drivers, autonomous cars will be able to operate with the same efficiency and decision making under any situation.
-Hence, to reduce traffic congestion, front collision, provide relaxed travelling experience, provide increased safety and better observe traffic rules, autonomous cars prove to be an ideal solution The report proposes a self-driving car model also called autonomous,robotic or driver-less car is one that operates and navigates using its intelligence.
+Hence, to reduce traffic congestion, front collision, provide relaxed travelling experience, provide increased safety and better observe traffic rules, autonomous cars prove to be an ideal solution The report proposes a self-driving car model also called autonomous,robotic or driver-less car is one that operates and navigates using its intelligence.
 The basic idea is to develop a car to portray an automated car.
 The model consists of the following software and hardware components such as CNN (Convolutional neural network), MIT app inventor, Arduino, and an Ultrasonic sensor.